jeff-zucker/Things-and-Stuff/blog/modeling-social-benefit-of-organizations.md

 I see two related ways organizations can make use of these kinds of statements - 1) on a broad level as a way to present the organization's profile and 2) At a more specific level to label the issues impacted by each specific product, service, and activity as a record of the "why" part of "how/why" and as part of the process of evaluating the organization's impact on the world.

-For an organization's profile, we could offer dropdowns similar to the workplace-picker for individuals that would allow them to specify their relationship to the issues.
-This would provide a very concise overview of the organization.
+For an organization's profile, we could offer dropdowns similar to the workplace-picker for individual profiless that would allow them to specify their relationship to the issues.
+The broader/narrower relationships in the UNESCO thesaurus make it a good candidate for things like drop-down menus although it will undoubetdly need to be supplemented with other definitions of social issues to meet the needs of specific organizations.

+We could then use the organizations core issues, policies, and activities to provide a very concise overview of the organization.
 For example, part of Solid Project's profile might be modeled something like this :

 <img src="organization-profile.png" />